How Many Concurrent Connections Does Workerman Support

-The "concurrent connection count" is limited by the server's memory.
-Generally, a Workerman server with 24GB of memory can support approximately 1.2 million concurrent connections.
+Concurrent connections are limited by the server's memory.
+Generally, a Workerman server with 24GB of memory can support approximately 1,200,000 concurrent connections.

-The "concurrent request count" is limited by the server's CPU processing ability.
-A 24-core Workerman server can achieve a throughput of approximately 450,000 requests per second (QPS), and the actual value varies depending on the complexity of the business and the quality of the code.
+Concurrent requests are limited by the CPU processing power of the server.
+A Workerman server with 24 cores can achieve a throughput of 450,000 requests per second (QPS), with the actual value varying based on business complexity and code quality.

 Note